mdawess/simple-local/README.md

 # Simple Local

-A small local inference server for fine-tuned small models, CPU-friendly.
+A small local inference server for small models, CPU-friendly.
+Once llama.cpp is installed, any open source model can by served via the yml config.
+Also supports traditional ml models (e.g. regression, classification) and remote runtimes (e.g. Modal or Azure).

-One YAML config, one server, any number of models:

-- **`llm`**: GGUF language models via llama.cpp, exposed as an OpenAI-compatible chat endpoint (streaming supported).
-Serve LoRA fine-tune adapters on top of a shared base model, each under its own model name.
-- **`predictor`**: scikit-learn / xgboost / lightgbm models saved as `.joblib`, exposed as a simple `/predict` endpoint.
-- **`custom`**: your own Python runtime class behind the same server — arbitrary JSON in/out on `/predict`, streamed NDJSON for batches.
-See `examples/custom/`.

-Model artifacts can come from Hugging Face, local files, or S3 — including a versioned S3 layout (`{prefix}/{version}/…`) with `version: latest`, an explicit version, or `active` resolved through a `{prefix}/active.json` pointer for deploy-free rollbacks. `POST /v1/reload` (optionally `{"model": "name"}`) re-resolves sources and swaps models blue/green without a restart.
+Model artifacts can come from Hugging Face, local files, or S3 (no Azure blob yet) including a versioned S3 layout (`{prefix}/{version}/…`) with `version: latest`, an explicit version, or `active` resolved through a `{prefix}/active.json` pointer for deploy-free rollbacks. `POST /v1/reload` (optionally `{"model": "name"}`) re-resolves sources and swaps models blue/green without a restart.

 ## Credits